-Integral to the design of this building is its establishment of accessible and student orientated connections to a number of site levels while being mindful of the future development of buildings around it including a music and dance facility.
+Integral to the design of this building is its establishment of accessible and student orientated connections to a number of site levels whilst being mindful of the future development of surrounding buildings, including a music and dance facility.
 In order to maximize the value of space, due to the site gradient and the density of current building stock, this two storey building also creates usable and attractive north facing courtyards and decked verandahs ensuring accessibility and creating a valuable urban student environment.

-The building is based on a simple 8m structural grid to avoid transfer slabs and sense an efficient structural steel solution in order to achieve the extremely modest project budget.
-Mass retaining walls have been avoided throughout for reasons of cost but most of all waterproofing and avoiding excavation in an area which is known to have large areas of limestone.
+The building is based on a simple 8m structural grid to avoid transfer slabs providing an efficient structural steel solution achieving the extremely modest project budget.
+Mass retaining walls were avoided throughout to resolve cost and importantly, waterproofing, avoiding excavation in an area which is known to have large quantities of limestone.

-The west is typified by the extraordinary views of Fremantle which are captured throughout through the large windows protected by an integrated public art sunshading screen that wraps around the building.
+The west is typified by the extraordinary views of Fremantle which are captured through large windows protected by an integrated public art sunshading screen wrapping around the building.

 The simple building framework is brought to life by the wonderful folded and perforated blue and silver aluminium screen, developed in conjunction with the project public artists which wraps itself around the building as well as providing the imprint to precast concrete cladding panels.

 The screen components as 3 dimensional objects are also represented in the two dimensional perforations on adjacent aluminium panels, as imprints in the concrete, as silhouettes and as shadows which all change throughout the day and during different seasons.

 90 Ellen Street Fremantle

 Libby Guj, Glenn Russell, Andy Boyatzis, Jason Welten, Eka Pujianto, Jackie Anderson, Nada Brock, Peter Van Geloven